specstoryai/cagent/workplans/TUI_SESSIONS.md

-# TUI Session Persistence and Resume - Design Document
+# TUI Session Persistence and Resume - Design Document (JSONL-Only)

 ## Overview

-This document outlines the design for implementing session persistence and resume functionality in the cagent TUI, modeled after Claude Code CLI's architecture.
+This document outlines the design for implementing session persistence and resume functionality in the cagent TUI using **JSONL files only** - no SQLite database.

 ## Current State